gtk-rs/gtk4-rs/book/src/main_event_loop.md

 However, we don't want to block the main loop while waiting for a message to receive.
 That is the whole point of the exercise after all!

-We solve that problem by waiting for messages to receive in an [`async`](https://rust-lang.github.io/async-book/) block.
+We solve that problem by waiting for messages in an [`async`](https://rust-lang.github.io/async-book/) block.
 We spawn that `async` block on the `glib` main loop with [`spawn_local`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/struct.MainContext.html#method.spawn_local) (from other threads than the main thread [`spawn`](https://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/struct.MainContext.html#method.spawn) has to be used).

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/master/book/listings/main_event_loop/3/main.rs">listings/main_event_loop/3/main.rs</a>